 Writtle University College welcomes applicants studying Access to HE Diploma courses.
 For more information please contact Admissions.

 Accreditation of Prior Learning (APL/APEL)

 Opportunities for learning exist outside of the formal teaching time.
 The James Hearsum Lecture Series is a series of six evening lectures where eminent speakers such as Chris Beardshaw, Beth Chatto, James Wong and Christine Walkden give a lecture at the College which is open to students, staff and local keen gardeners.
 Two Study Weeks are run each year and aim to enhance students' learning experience.
 These weeks are cross-curricula bringing together students from both undergraduate and postgraduate schemes in not only Horticulture, but also from other discipline areas such as design or conservation where the opportunity arises.
-This might be for a study visit, workshops, or joint seminars with the University of Essex.
+This might be for a study visit workshops or seminars.

 The undergraduate assessment programme is designed to test a wide variety of skills and competencies.

 - Practical projects

 The appropriateness and range of assessment strategies on the Horticulture scheme have been recognised and commended by the External Examiners.
 There are opportunities for formative assessment which provides guidance and feedback before the final submission.
 Assessment can be both on individual and on group work, although no more than 25% of any module assessment would be group work.
 Work is assessed by tutors and at times by peer assessment also, which in itself is a valuable learning opportunity to develop evaluative skills.